Backup Air Force One lands in Charleston before Trump's Florida SpaceX launch visit

 The plane arrived a little after 2 p.m. in Charleston, a spokesman said.

-Trump and Pence were in Cape Canaveral, Florida on Saturday to watch SpaceX and NASA launch astronauts to the International Space Station.
+Trump and Pence were in Cape Canaveral, Fla., on Saturday to watch SpaceX and NASA launch astronauts to the International Space Station.
 The launch is happening nearly 400 miles from the Holy City.

 Air Force Two landed in Charleston on Feb.
 13 when Pence spoke to cadets at The Citadel military college.
 Air Force One was last at the base in North Charleston on Feb.
 28 when Trump rallied a day ahead of the South Carolina Democratic presidential primary.